Technical analysis | Fundamental analysis | Forex analytics | Trading practice | Money management

 CBI Report

-Why it is vital: Gives an interesting addition to unemployment claims record in estimating labor market's health.
-It shows seasonal structures but are not seasonally adjusted and therefore better compared on an yearly basis.
+Meaning: It is the common number of layoff announcements by U.S. companies.
+Why it is vital: This gives an interesting addition to the unemployment claims record in estimating labor market's health.
+It shows seasonal structures, but with no seasonal adjustments and, therefore, better compared on a yearly basis.

 Chicago Purchasing Managers' Index (PMI)